cjhnbls/pipelinedb-doc-cn/continuous-views.rst

 Putting this all together, let's go through a few examples of :code:`CONTINUOUS VIEW` s and understand what each one accomplishes.

 .. important:: It is important to understand that the only data persisted by PipelineDB for a :code:`CONTINUOUS VIEW` is whatever would be returned by running a :code:`SELECT *` on it (plus a small amount of metadata).
-This is a relatively new concept, but it is at the core of what makes :code:`CONTNUOUS VIEW` s so powerful!
+This is a relatively new concept, but it is at the core of what makes :code:`CONTINUOUS VIEW` s so powerful!

 Emphasizing the above notice, this :code:`CONTINUOUS VIEW` would only ever store a single row in PipelineDB (just a few bytes), even if it read a trillion events over time: